haziqj/ubd-beamer/README.md

 ## Beamer options

 - `progressdots` provides progress dots by sections at the top of each slide.
+(Not recommended, messes up with the top right logo!)
 - `transitions` provides transition slides between sections.